vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### podSecurityContext

 This can be used to set securityContext of AKO pod, if necessary.
 For example, in openshift environment, if a persistent storage with hostpath is used for logging, then securityContext must have privileged: true (Reference - https://docs.openshift.com/container-platform/4.11/storage/persistent_storage/persistent-storage-hostpath.html)

+### featureGates.GatewayAPI (Tech Preview)

+Use this flag if you want to enable Gateway API feature for AKO.
+It is disabled by default.
+Set the flag to `true` to enable the flag.

+### GatewayAPI

+Enable Gateway API in the featureGate to use this field.

+### GatewayAPI.image.repository

+If you are using a private container registry and you'd like to override the default dockerhub settings, then this field can be edited with the private registry name.